mohitpai/journey-optimizer.en/help/using/campaigns/campaign-global-report.md

 From your Campaign **[!UICONTROL Global report]**, the **[!UICONTROL Email]** tab details the main information relative to the email deliveries sent in your Campaign.

-For a detailed report on a specific email delivery, refer to the [Email global report](../reports/email-global-report.md) section.

 The **[!UICONTROL Email Sending Statistics]** graph details the success of your delivery:

 * **[!UICONTROL Targeted]**: Total number of messages processed during the delivery analysis.